stanford-systems-seminar/stanford-systems-seminar.github.io/index.md

 ---
 layout: default
-meta-description: "Stanford Systems Seminar--Held Thursdays at 11 AM PST."
+meta-description: "Stanford Systems Seminar--Held Tuesdays at 4 PM PST."
 ---

 The **Stanford Systems Seminar**, sponsored by [Platform Lab](https://platformlab.stanford.edu/), is an opportunity for Stanford faculty and students working in systems to present their research and invite guest speakers.
 Seminars are held in-person/hybrid on Tuesdays in the Gates Fujitsu Room (Gates 403) at 4 PM PST, with an online option on Zoom.
 Food is provided.
-The seminar is organized by [Deepti Raghavan](https://deeptir.me) and [Peter Kraft](http://petereliaskraft.net).
+The seminar is organized by [Priya Mishra](https://priya2698.github.io/) and [Anjiang Wei](https://cs.stanford.edu/~anjiang/).
-To receive regular updates on upcoming talks, as well as Zoom links to join them virtually, please reach out to one of us so we can add you to our mailing list (Stanford or Platform Lab affiliates only).
+To receive regular updates on upcoming talks, as well as Zoom links to join them virtually, please [subscribe via mailman](https://mailman.stanford.edu/mailman/listinfo/platformlab).
 Please also reach out to us if you are interested in presenting.

 {% for category in site.data.talks %}
 # {{ category.type }}